-An ADCS has all necessary hardware and software resources to compensate the deviations caused by such disruptive forces by applying control torques to the spacecraft, as well as with the execution of correction maneuvers based on data obtained from inertial navigation sensors.
+An ADCS has all necessary hardware and software resources to compensate the deviations caused by such disruptive forces by applying control torgues to the spacecraft, as well as with the execution of correction maneuvers based on data obtained from inertial navigation sensors.
 In this way, the satellite will point toward required targets [2].
-The process of design implementation of a satellite ADCS, involves the selection and sizing of equipment components for the ADCS (navigation sensors, computing platform and actuators), as well as the definition of algorithms for attitude determination and control [2].
+The process of design and implementation of a satellite ADCS, involves the selection and sizing of equipment and components for the ADCS (navigation sensors, computing platform and actuators), as well as the definition of algorithms for attitude determination and control [2].

 This approach also allows the development of simulators for validation of attitude control schemes [3], [4], [5], [25] which in our case are employed as test bench for physical validation of ADCS for spacecrafts in laboratory.
 Accordingly, the approach considers the attitude hardware selection processes (navigation sensors. actuators and on-board computer) and the attitude control definition of algorithms (determination, estimation and control laws).
-In this way, the research work presented in this experimentation paper allowed the development of different components of the system.
-The approach has prompted the creation of a simulator not only for use in the definition stage of ADCS components (hardware and software), but also in the integration of an experimental test bed platform to conduct applied research in the field of spacecrafts attitude control.
-In addition, has allowed the formation of human resources in our laboratory in the referred field.
+In this way, the research work presented in this experimentation paper allowed the and development of different components of the system.
+The approach has prompted the creation of a simulator not only for use in the definition stage of ADCS components (hardware and software), but also in the integration of an experimental test bed platform to conduct applied research in the field of spacecrafts

 Moreover, this paper describes the integration and development of a Satellite Flight Simulator (SFS) developed at the Aerospace Development Laboratory at the Instituto de Ingeniería, UNAM (IINGEN-UNAM).
-Details about modeling, experimental results, testing and realtime monitoring of the SFS are also presented.
+Details about dynamic modeling, experimental results, testing and realtime monitoring of the SFS are also presented.
 The latter derived from the implementation of a particular case of control based on a linear sketch, using a hardware-in-the-loop (HIL) cosimulation scheme to accelerate the development process to obtain experimental results.
 From compact and modularized architecture, the SFS allowed to develop University technology and research in the area of attitude control, for satellites as well as for training purposes in areas such as: control, instrumentation, software development, electronics, telecommunications, and mechanical design.